 Comic Con, which kicks off on Thursday and is expected to attract more than 125 000 people, is the biggest event of the year for many fans of comic book superheroes and science fiction lovers.
 And TV networks and Hollywood's major studios stage elaborate promotions to showcase upcoming films and programs.

-Perhaps the greatest sense of anticipation this year is reserved for The Hobbit, a Warner Bros.
-Lord of the Rings book series.
+Perhaps the greatest sense of anticipation this year is reserved for The Hobbit, a Warner Bros. film based on the novel by JRR Tolkien that follows the trilogy of blockbuster films based on his Lord of the Rings book series.

 Wood, who catapulted to fame with his role as Frodo Baggins in the "Rings" trilogy and has reprised his character for The Hobbit, will be back at Comic Con this year, a decade after he accompanied director Peter Jackson to promote the first film.

 "The scale of The Hobbit is larger, the anticipation is potentially greater, everything feels a little bit bigger," Wood told Reuters about the movie, which hits theatres in December.
 "For so long, people didn't think there would be a 'Hobbit' film, so the fact that there is finally, people have been anticipating this for a long time."

 So far, details about The Hobbit have been kept under wraps with only one trailer released last December, but the studio will finally show extended film clips and Jackson himself is expected to turn out to meet fans and answer questions.